percona/psmdb-docs/docs/ldap-setup.md

 #### Access with username transformation

-If users connect to Percona Server for MongoDB with usernames that are not LDAP , you need to transform these usernames to be accepted by the LDAP server.
+If users connect to Percona Server for MongoDB with usernames that are not LDAP DN, you need to transform these usernames to be accepted by the LDAP server.

 Using the `--ldapUserToDNMapping` configuration parameter allows you to do this.
 You specify the match pattern as a regexp to capture a username.
 Next, specify how to transform it - either to use a substitution value or to query the LDAP server for a username.